The J5 NFT Marketplace Red Flag Indicators Intelligence Bulletin

 NFT Definition and Background

-NFTs are cryptographic assets that have unique characteristics, cannot be reproduced, thus each NFT stands for Non-Fungible Token.
-Contrary to a BTC which i...
+NFTs are cryptographic assets that have unique characteristics, cannot be reproduced, thus each A Non-Fungible Token (NFT) is a token that is unique in such...
 More being one of a kind, allowing it to be clearly distinguished between other virtual assets.
 “Contrary to fungible and inter-exchangeable tokens such as The term "Bitcoin" can either refer to Bitcoin the network, ...
 More (any Bitcoin is similar, can be exchanged for another Bitcoin, which cannot be distinguished from one another), NFTs have unique properties, can be distinguished from one another, and cannot be duplicated.”
-Nevertheless, similarly to fungible tokens, NFTs can be easily transferred from one digital A device, physical medium, program or service whose sole pur...
+Nevertheless, similarly to fungible tokens, NFTs can be easily transferred from one digital A wallet is a device (a hardware device, a program, or servi...
 More to another, while ownership of NFT owners can be easily tracked via the blockchain.
 NFTs are important, since due to their unique properties, they can be associated with digital art, collectibles, in game items, real estate properties etc. allowing the tokenization or fractional ownership of an underlying asset.
 Popular digital art marketplaces include: OpenSea, SuperRare, Nifty Gateway etc. and in-games items include: Axie Infinity, Decentraland, Enjin, OpenSea, etc.

 A large percentage of NFTs are presently created on the Ethereum and Polygon blockchains.
 Contrary to the majority of cryptocurrencies which are quoted, traded and discussed in fiat currency (i.e. the price of Bitcoin is quoted in USD/EUR etc.), NFTs are purchased at an agreed upon value using a corresponding A cryptocurrency (or crypto currency) is a digital asset des...
 More dependent upon which blockchain is being utilized.
 Taking examples from celebrities having purchased NFTs, Heidi Klum a supermodel, producer and a television host, purchased CryptoPunk NFT #3653 in Dec 2021 for 80 ETH (equivalent to $260,000).
 Canadian Grammy award winning artist Justin Bieber purchased Bored Ape Yacht Club NFT #3001 in Jan 2022 for 500 ETH (equivalent to $1.31 million).